 How can you be more productive?

-Listen, all the productivity quotes in the world won’t actually change what you do in your daily life.
-The same goes for “productivity tools” like apps, to do lists, and planners that have you just repeating over and over again what you want to do, not what you’re actually doing.
+Listen, all the productivity advice in the world won’t actually change what you do in your daily life unless you’re committed to your cause.
+The same goes for “productivity tools” like apps, to-do lists and planners that have you just repeating over and over again what you want to do, not what you’re actually doing.

 - Chunking: Task-switching is one of the biggest time sucks in our day.
 Instead, group like tasks together into blocks of time, then focus on those specifics.
 The power of chunking is one of the easiest ways to increase productivity.
-Not only does chunking decrease task-switching, it also makes your priorities clearer in both the short- and long-term.
+Not only does chunking decrease time wasted by task-switching, but it also makes your priorities clearer in both the short- and long-term.

-- Make the habits you want: Harness the power of habit and how to be more productive becomes second nature.
+- Make the habits you want: Harness the power of habit and productivity will become second nature.
 Many times we think that productivity requires a complete overhaul of how we already live.
 It’s more likely that some small changes will greatly improve productivity, whether it’s not answering emails except at designated times or going to the gym everyday.

 - Outside help: The best athletes have coaches, the best investors have advisors.
 The same goes for productivity.
 Getting a coach can be a great way to start thinking through how to be more productive and why you even want to.
 Sometimes that outside perspective can give you insights it would otherwise take weeks or months to gain on your own.